LucaNagel/mri_rf_pulse_sim_tool/README.md

 7. Pressing `Simulate!` will run the Bloch Simulation with the selected parameters.
     - Note: If the parameter **yGradient Strength** is >0, a "slice selective Gradient" and a rephasing gradient (50% area of slice selective gradient) will be simulated.
 7. The simulation results will be plotted in the lower left windows.
-8. You can select one or multiple (hold Shift key) properties (Mx, My, ...) of the simulated magnetization.
+8. You can select one or multiple (hold `Ctrl` key) properties (Mx, My, ...) of the simulated magnetization.
     - If you didn't load a B1 map, just use the homogeneous (homo.
 B1) options.
 9. You can select multiple frequencies by choosing the `Show 2 Freqs`.
 Then you can select Freq 1 and Freq 2.
 10. You can also use the slider to select different frequencies.